Burma Railway: History

 The railway was completed ahead of schedule.
-On 17 October 1943, construction gangs originating in Burma working south met up with construction gangs originating in Thailand working north.
+On 17 October 1943, groups of civilians violently transported from Burma were forced to commence working south, meeting up with groups of civilians taken from Thailand who were working in a northerly direction.
 The two sections of the line met at kilometre 263, about 18 km south of the Three Pagodas Pass at Konkoita (nowadays: Kaeng Khoi Tha, Sangkhla Buri District, Kanchanaburi Province).
-A holiday was declared for 25 October which was chosen as the ceremonial opening of the line.
+A holiday was declared for 25 October, which was chosen as the ceremonial opening of the line.
 The Japanese staff would travel by train C56 31 from Nong Pladuk, Thailand to Thanbyuzayat, Burma.
 A copper spike was driven at the meeting point by commanding General Eiguma Ishida, and a memorial plaque was revealed.

-As an American engineer said after viewing the project, "What makes this an engineering feat is the totality of it, the accumulation of factors.
-The total length of miles, the total number of bridgesover 600, including six to eight long-span bridgesthe total number of people who were involved (one-quarter of a million), the very short time in which they managed to accomplish it, and the extreme conditions they accomplished it under.
-They had very little transportation to get stuff to and from the workers, they had almost no medication, they couldn’t get food let alone materials, they had no tools to work with except for basic things like spades and hammers, and they worked in extremely difficult conditionsin the jungle with its heat and humidity.
-All of that makes this railway an extraordinary accomplishment."

-The Japanese Army transported 500,000 tonnes of freight over the railway before it fell into Allied hands.
+The Japanese Army transported 500,000 tonnes of freight over the railway during the course of the war.
+Construction camps housing at least 1,000 workers each were established every 5–10 miles (8–17 km) of the route.
+Workers were moved up and down the railway line as needed.
+The construction camps consisted of open-sided barracks built of bamboo poles with thatched roofs.
+The barracks were about 60 m long with sleeping platforms raised above the ground on each side of an earthen floor.
+Two hundred people were housed in each barrack, giving each person a two-foot wide space in which to live and sleep.
+Camps were usually named after the kilometre where they were located.
+The worst months of the construction period were known as the "Speedo" (mid-spring to mid-October 1943).

 Post-war

-On 16 January 1946, the British ordered Japanese POWs to remove a four kilometre stretch of rail between Nikki (Ni Thea) and Sonkrai.
-The railway link between Thailand and Burma was to be separated again for protecting British interests in Singapore.
+Within a year of the Second World War ending, Britain retook Burma, Malaya, Singapore and the Straits Settlements, while facing bankruptcy.
+On 16 January 1946, the British ordered Japanese prisoners of war to remove a four-kilometre stretch of rail between Nikki (Ni Thea) and Sonkrai.
+The railway link between Thailand and Burma was to be separated again in order to protect British interests in Singapore.
 After that, the Burma section of the railway was sequentially removed, the rails were gathered in Mawlamyine, and the roadbed was returned to the jungle.